cadihowley/cadihowley.github.io/writing/tutorial.md

 # Tutorial

-Using the iPad Pro with the Raspberry Pi for the ultimate web development environment
+## Web development on the iPad

+While there are online integrated development environments (IDE) out there (such as GitPod or Codesandbox), these still have some limitations on the iPad - the biggest one being the inability to copy and paste.

+In this tutorial we'll be using the iPad to interface with a Raspberry Pi 4 running Code-OSS as the IDE.
+Code-OSS is the open-source code Microsoft's VSCode is based on, so it may look familiar to you!

-In this tutorial we'll be setting up a headless Raspberry Pi (no monitor attached) to run Linux Ubuntu 20.04 with the LXDE desktop environment.
+We'll begin by setting up a Raspberry Pi headless (no monitor attached) to run Linux Ubuntu 20.04 with the LXDE desktop environment.
 We'll access our Raspberry Pi from the iPad through a combination of the Shelly terminal app, Microsoft's Remote Desktop app, and the Files app.
-We'll be using Code-OSS as our integrated development environment.
-Code-OSS is the open-source code Microsoft's VSCode is based on, so it may look familiar to you.

-What you'll need:
+## What you'll need:
 - A Raspberry Pi 4 with at least 4GB RAM
-- A microSD, minimum 16GB
+- A MicroSD card, minimum 16GB
+- A MicroSD Card Reader for the computer
-- A solid-state drive (SSD) to use as a default drive instead of the microSD card (optional, but highly recommended)
+- A solid-state drive (SSD) to use as a default drive instead of the microSD card (optional, but highly recommended - see [here](https://www.maketecheasier.com/sd-card-vs-ssd/))
 - A computer (Mac, Windows or Linux) with [Balena Etcher](https://www.balena.io/etcher/) installed
-- MicroSD Card Reader for the computer
 - Internet connectivity, either via ethernet cable or Wifi network
-- Microsoft Remote Desktop app installed on your iPad
+- The [Microsoft Remote Desktop](https://apps.apple.com/us/app/remote-desktop-mobile/id714464092#?platform=ipad) app installed on your iPad
-- Shelly (pro - free trial) app installed on your iPad
+- The [Shelly - SSH Client](https://apps.apple.com/us/app/shelly-ssh-client/id989642999) app installed on your iPad (free trial of the Pro features)
+- A bluetooth keyboard and mouse for your iPad (optional)

 ## Installing Linux